 “If you write great songs with meaning and emotion, they will last forever because songs are the key to everything,” a quote from the musical genius himself, Elton John.

 We couldn’t agree more.
 Every note plays its part in music, as does every instrument.
-Our final #DrummerSeries features a man who has not only made a substantial mark in the life and music of Sir Elton John, but in the music of dozens of other brilliant artists.
+Our final #DrummerSeries interview with a drummer features a man who has not only made a substantial mark in the life and music of Sir Elton John, but in the music of dozens of other brilliant artists.

 Charlie Morgan’s drumming career holds accomplishments and accolades that most musicians could only dream of.
 Morgan’s talents can be heard on a number of Elton John’s albums, Barry Manilow’s The Greatest Songs of the Eighties, two studio albums by Kate Bush, many popular award-winning soundtracks, and so much more.